NASC Board of Directors

 Lorri Chavez was named to the National Animal Supplement Council Board of Directors in January 2003, and is also Director, Regulatory Affairs, for Central Garden & Pet (Farnam/Central Life Sciences).
 Prior to joining Farnam, Ms. Chavez served as Senior Manager, Regulatory Affairs, at Alliance Medical Corporation and as a Senior Regulatory Affairs Specialist at IMPRA, Inc., a division of C.R.
 Bard.
 From 1991-1998 she was a Project Manager at Ethicon Endo-Surgery, Inc., a division of Johnson & Johnson.
 Ms. Chavez earned her bachelor’s degree in liberal arts from Xavier University, and her master’s degree, with an emphasis in healthcare management, from the University of Phoenix.
 She also earned her certification in regulatory affairs from the Regulatory Affairs Professional Society.

 Nick Hartog is a founding member of the National Animal Supplement Council Board of Directors.
 Prior to his involvement with NASC, Mr. Hartog was the founder and President of the National Association of Equine Supplement Manufacturers, a nonprofit group formed in 1999 with the goal of raising standards in the equine supplement industry.
 The NAESM combined with NASC in 2003.
 Mr. Hartog is currently President and co-owner of Grand Meadows Nutritional Supplements, Inc., a company he joined in 1997.
 A fierce advocate of improving standards, Mr. Hartog is a frequent source for articles about the equine supplement industry and has written for magazines such as Equus, The Northwest Horse Source, and The Horse.
 Prior to joining Grand Meadows, Mr. Hartog was a distributor for Rio Vista Equine Products on the east coast.
-Born in London, he earned a degree in economics at Balliol College in Oxford, England.
+Born in London, he earned his degree in economics at Balliol College in Oxford, England.

 Scott Garmon was named to the National Animal Supplement Council Board of Directors in 2003, and is also President and CEO of The Garmon Corporation/NaturVet.
 Mr. Garmon’s company was the first manufacturer to pass the comprehensive NASC Quality Control audit.
 After earning his degree at Cal Poly Pomona, Mr. Garmon founded The Garmon Corporation and has successfully grown it into a premium manufacturer of natural dietary supplements for dogs, cats and horses.
 With the acquisition of GreenTree Laboratories, Pet Organics and Overby Farms, he has expanded the company’s product lines and evolved The Garmon Corporation into a diverse, multifunctional company.
 Garmon Corporation also provides extensive private labeling services for other well-known pet supplement firms.